mcastling/mcastling.github.io/NUItutorials/button.md

 _Visuals provide reusable rendering logic which can be used by all controls.
 Images and icons are added to buttons via the use of visuals_.

-The button's appearance can be modified by setting properties for the various 'state' visuals/images.
+The button's appearance can be modified by setting properties for the various 'state' Visuals.

-A control has 3 states: NORMAL, FOCUSED and DISABLED.
+A control has 3 states - NORMAL, FOCUSED and DISABLED.
 Buttons have sub states: SELECTED and UNSELECTED.
 Each state and sub-state should have the required visuals.
 A visual can be common between states.

 When pressed the unselected visuals are replaced by the selected visual.
 The text label is always